Enter any two values into the Calculator (current value, write-off rate, or write-off amount). The calculator will evaluate the missing value.

 Can the write-off value be different based on the method of calculation?

-Yes, the write-off value can vary depending on the method of calculation used.
-Different accounting practices, such as straight-line depreciation or reducing balance method, can result in different write-off values for the same asset over time.
+Yes.
+The write-off amount can vary depending on the method used.
+Different accounting practices (for example, straight-line depreciation, declining balance depreciation, or impairment approaches) can result in different write-off amounts over time.

 How often should the write-off value be calculated?